What Borneo Gets Right That Most Rainforest Destinations Don't: A Conversation with James, Wildlife Guide Since 2011

 On Mount Kinabalu

-Q: Should I climb Mount Kinabalu?
+Q: Should you climb Mount Kinabalu?

 If you're reasonably fit, absolutely.
 It's the highest peak in Southeast Asia at 4,095m — the summit at sunrise is one of the most rewarding mountain experiences you can have without mountaineering skills.